hankpillow/ftp-tools/README.md

 TO-DO:
 ------
 - improve the ftp.config to allow multiples remote servers for the purpose of tests and final deploying.
+- improve the ftp.config to allow connecting via specific ports.

 INSTALL:
 ------